-Clinical studies evaluating the safety and efficacy of the topical pediculicide and scabicide products for their respective Food and Drug Administration (FDA)-approved indications are described in Table 4.
-22-44
+Clinical studies evaluating the safety and efficacy of the topical pediculicide and scabicide products for their respective Food and Drug Administration-approved indications are described in Table 4.22-47

 Benzyl alcohol has been evaluated in two multicenter, randomized, double-blind, vehicle-controlled studies in patients (six months and older) with an active head lice infestation (N=628).
 In both studies, two applications of benzyl alcohol were associated with a significantly greater chance of treatment success (zero live lice 14 days following final treatment), compared to vehicle (P<0.001).
-The absolute difference in treatment success rates in study I was 71.4% in favor of benzyl alcohol (95% CI, 61.8 to 85.7%) and 48.8% (95% CI, 31.1 to 62.0%) in study II, again in favor of benzyl alcohol.
-In both studies, there was a lower incidence of treatment failure associated with benzyl alcohol compared to vehicle (3.3 vs 83.6% and 14.3 vs 60.7% in studies I and II, respectively; P<0.001 for both).
-31
+The absolute difference in treatment success rates in study one was 71.4% in favor of benzyl alcohol (95% confidence interval [CI], 61.8 to 85.7) and 48.8% (95% CI, 31.1 to 62.0) in study two, again in favor of benzyl alcohol.
+In both studies, there was a lower incidence of treatment failure associated with benzyl alcohol compared to vehicle (3.3 vs 83.6% and 14.3 vs 60.7% in studies one and two, respectively; P<0.001 for both).

 In studies comparing various topical agents for the treatment of scabies, a higher cure rate has been reported with permethrin compared to crotamiton and lindane.
 22-27 In the largest study completed (N=467), Schultz et al reported that there was a trend towards a higher cure rate with permethrin compared to lindane, however the difference was not statistically significant.
-23 Both lindane and permethrin have also been compared to ivermectin for the treatment of scabies.
-While a study by Madan et al demonstrated a lower cure rate after four weeks with lindane compared to ivermectin (44.44 vs 82.60%; P value not reported), Chouelea and colleagues found similar efficacy between the two agents. ^{28,29} Results from another study found that after a single application, permethrin was associated with a higher cure rate compared to ivermectin (95 vs 70%; P value not reported).
-30
+Both lindane and permethrin have also been compared to ivermectin for the treatment of scabies.
+While a study by Madan et al demonstrated a lower cure rate after four weeks with lindane compared to ivermectin (44.44 vs 82.60%; P value not reported), Chouelea and colleagues reported similar efficacy between the two agents.
+Results from another study found that after a single application, permethrin was associated with a higher cure rate compared to ivermectin (95 vs 70%; P value not reported).

-Permethrin has demonstrated a higher rate of treatment success compared to lindane in the treatment of lice, both following a single application. $^{32\cdot35}$ Compared to the combination of pyrethrins and piperonyl butoxide, permethrin was more efficacious several days following treatment; however, one study found the agents to be equally effective after 14 days (P>0.01). $^{36\cdot37}$ In multiple studies, malathion has been reported to be pediculicidal and ovicidal when compared to permethrin.
-38,41
+Permethrin has demonstrated a higher rate of treatment success compared to lindane in the treatment of lice, when both were administered as a single application. $^{35-38}$ Compared to the combination of pyrethrins and piperonyl butoxide, permethrin was more efficacious several days following treatment; however, one study found the agents to be equally effective after 14 days (P>0.01). $^{39,40}$ In multiple studies, malathion has been reported to be pediculicidal and ovicidal when compared to permethrin. $^{41,44}$